 The clutch takes the friction

 Despite is being a tough, and highly valuable, job, being the organizational clutch may not make you universally appreciated, either.
-As you operate in between two speeds, you’ll be viewed by the “1st gear” organization as an iconoclast: you’ll be charged with not following existing processes, being a naysayer, disturbing the collegial work environment, and causing trouble of all sorts.
-The “2nd gear” organization you are building will complain that things aren’t moving as quickly as you made them believe, and while they appreciate their MacBooks they still have to use a virtual Windows desktop to shell into production servers.
+As you operate in between two speeds, you’ll be viewed by the “1st gear” organization as an iconoclast: you’ll be charged with not following existing processes, being a naysayer, disturbing the collegial work environment, and causing all sorts of other trouble.
+The “2nd gear” organization you are building will complain that things aren’t moving as quickly as you promised, and while they appreciate their MacBooks they still have to use a virtual Windows desktop to shell into production servers.
 Also, they won’t see most of the work you are doing in the background.

 The clutch taking the friction also makes us wonder about so-called two-speed architectures.
-Having an organization run at two speeds for a long time will cause constant friction in the clutch and ultimately wear it out.
+Having an organization run at two speeds for a long time will cause constant friction in the clutch and wear it out.
 The clutch is made for shifting gears, not for staying between gears for a long time.
 The same is true for organizations: two-speed architectures are meant as a time-limited transition state while shifting gears, not as a permanent state.

-Similarly, you could run at different speeds as long as the clutch is disengaged (i.e. the pedal pushed).
-However, just like in a car, there’s no power to the wheels while the clutch is disengaged - it’s job is to disconnect engine and transmission.
-So you can rev up the engine, e.g. in your digital innovation center, all you want, but your organization won’t speed up a single bit.
+You might consider running your organizations at different speeds while having the clutch is disengaged, i.e. the clutch pedal fully pushed.
+However, just like in a car, there’s no power to the wheels while the clutch is disengaged - it disconnects engine and transmission.
+So you can rev up the engine all you want, but your organization won’t speed up a single bit.
 If you feel that organizations won’t fall into this trap, think again: many innovations centers / engines have little to no connection to the main body.
 That’s why you might have been better off just buying FaceBook stock.
-Lastly, your foot will get very tired from holding the pedal down…
+Lastly, your foot will also get very tired from holding the pedal down…

 Supporting the clutch